lbbc1117/TimeSheet/README.md

 <script type="text/javascript" src="/your/path/to/TimeSheet.js"></script>
 ```

-There is a css file TimeSheet.css, and it is not a must when using TimeSheet.js.
-One can customize the style of sheets by their own css code.
+There is a css file TimeSheet.css, and it is necessary but can be partially customized to change the looking.

 ## Initialization